 AMPHIPODS AND ALZHEIMER’S

-Within the amphipods discovered at the bottom of the New Britain Trench, scientists have isolated an intriguing compound with a complicated name: scyllo-inositol.
-Before the expedition, this substance, which is also found in coconut palms, was already being studied for its potential to treat Alzheimer’s.
-In Alzheimer’s patients, researchers hope it could help inhibit the progression of plaques on the brain.
-In the deep-sea, it may help amphipods survive under the weight of tons of water.
+Amphipods discovered at the bottom of the New Britain Trench, harbor an intriguing compound with a complicated name: scyllo-inositol.
+Before the expedition, this substance, which is also found in coconut palm sugar, was already being studied for its potential to treat Alzheimer’s.
+Researchers hope scyllo-inositol could help inhibit the accumulation of amyloid plaques on the brain, a hallmark of Alzheimer’s disease.
+In the deep-sea, it may help amphipods survive under thousands of pounds of pressure per square inch of their bodies.